selimslab/selimslab.github.io/_posts/2022-4-12-children.md

 If you have a rule, explain the reason, life is much easier when they are convinced

-Make sure they are not too compliant

 Wait a bit before buying something, because they don't really want most things. having a 1 month rule is useful.

-Remember a child is very vulnerable

----
-more at

 [How Inuit Parents Raise Kids Without Yelling — And Teach Them To Control Anger : Goats and Soda : NPR](https://www.npr.org/sections/goatsandsoda/2019/03/13/685533353/a-playful-way-to-teach-kids-to-control-their-anger)